Techtonica/curriculum/projects/recipe-page/phase-1-html-prompt.md

 ![Image of webpage after adding image and photo credit](./screenshots/step7-image.png)

-Run `git status`.
-You should see changes that need to be added and committed.
-Add and commit them, making sure to write a descriptive commit message in the present tense, such as "Add image and image credit."

 #### Part 8 - Add links to similar recipes you found online

 Place at least 2 links to similar recipes online underneath the recipe's instructions.
 Refresh the webpage to make sure it worked.

 ![Image of webpage after adding links to similar recipes](./screenshots/step8-other-recipes.png)

-Once you can see that adding the external links worked, run `git status`.
-You should see changes that need to be added and committed.
-Add and commit them, making sure to write a descriptive commit message in the present tense, such as "Add links to more recipes."

 #### Part 9 - Add some `<div>`s for easy CSS integration later